 - Shadowrun could be considered to have a metaplot because the game universe continually moves forward with new events, big and small.
 The game was generally good about never letting NPCs be the ones doing things.
 NPCs are often the impetus behind things happening (as is normal for the setting), but the players are almost always the one actually doing things.
 This is acknowledged many times when it's noted that an "anonymous group of runners" did something that greatly affected the overall story and setting.

-- German RPG The Dark Eye had a Metaplot since its development.
-For the first 15 years, the Metaplot hasn't moved the world forward.
+- German RPG The Dark Eye has had a Metaplot since its development.
+For the first 15 years, it didn't move the world forward.
 People vanished, or found new opportunities, a few organisations perished or formed themselves.
 The world however didn't change fundamentally.
 But after 15 years something new came along: an old evil raised his head and the world didn't look the same.
 Now every few years, parts of the setting change, but later adventures are often playable without incorporating these changes.

 - Mage Knight used its metaplot to try to bridge players from the first version of the game to MK 2.0.
 It was a spectacular failure.
 They then used the metaplot to phase out a subfaction whose abilities were too powerful.
 This development was mostly ignored.

-- City of Heroes has something of a metaplot, in that the comics and its free expansions advance the timeline of the setting, changing the game world to match.
+- City of Heroes had something of a metaplot, in that the comics and its free expansions advanced the timeline of the setting, changing the game world to match.
 In this case, the "independent works" would be the stories created by each character's experiences.

 - Most other MMORPGs can be said to have a metaplot in this sense, as well.

-- The writers of City of Heroes are, on the other hand, pretty bad about letting the players actually accomplish anything.
-To date, the city of Paragon (where the game for heroes takes place) has been subjected to repeated alien invasions, is home to a literal war zone, and has a number of areas currently closed off due to being very hazardous.
-However, no amount of player activity will allow players to prevent another alien invasion, win the war, or make a particular zone less hazardous.
-While Status Quo Is God, it certainly lends a certain amount of futility to the overall experience of being a hero: no matter what you do, nothing you do matters.
+- The writers of City of Heroes were, on the other hand, pretty bad about letting the players actually accomplish anything.
+Paragon City (where the game for heroes takes place) was subjected to repeated alien invasions, was home to a literal war zone, and had a number of areas closed off due to being very hazardous.
+However, no amount of player activity allowed players to prevent another alien invasion, win the war, or make a particular zone less hazardous.
+While Status Quo Is God lended a certain amount of futility to the overall experience of playing a hero: in-character, sure you're saving lives and that's important, but for the player, no matter what you do, nothing changes.